MicrosoftDocs/cloud-adoption-framework/docs/relocate/evaluate.md

 You need to determine if the new target region will support your workload.
 It might seem late in the process to make this evaluation, but you need the discovery details to be certain.
 Not every region in Azure offers the same service.
 So you must make sure the services your workload needs to run are available in the target region.
 We have documentation that lists the products and services available in each region.
 To determine region supportability for each workload, see [Azure products by region](/explore/global-infrastructure/products-by-region/).

 Know if the target region is a paired region or not.
-This detail doesn’t impact the relocation, but it does affect your business continuity and disaster recovery strategy.
+This detail doesn’t affect the relocation, only the business continuity and disaster recovery strategy in the target region.
 For more information, see [Azure geographies](/explore/global-infrastructure/geographies/#geographies).

 ## Categorize workload services